Union Depot (film): Plot

 Back inside the depot, a crook named "Bushy" Sloan (Alan Hale) is impersonating a German musician and is carrying a violin case full of counterfeit money.
 Bushy checks the case into the station's temporary storage for baggage, but a pickpocket soon steals his wallet, which contains the baggage-claim ticket.
 The pickpocket discards the wallet in an alleyway after removing its cash.
-While waiting for Chick outside the depot, Scrap Iron finds the wallet with the ticket.
-Later he gives the ticket to Chick, who reclaims the violin case.
-Initially, Chick plans to pawn the case until he opens it and is stunned to see it is full of money, not realizing it is counterfeit.
+While waiting for Chic outside the depot, Scrap Iron finds the wallet with the ticket.
+Later he gives the ticket to Chic, who reclaims the violin case.
+Initially, Chic plans to pawn the case until he opens it and is stunned to see it is full of money, not realizing it is counterfeit.
 He hides the case and most of the bogus cash in a small coal bin near the depot, and he instructs Scrap Iron to guard it while he leaves to ponder what to do.
-Chick sees Ruth again and gives her some of the counterfeit cash to buy new clothes at a shop in the station.
+Chic sees Ruth again and gives her some of the counterfeit cash to buy new clothes at a shop in the station.
 She too is unaware that the money is not genuine.

-While Chick is away, Dr. Bernardi sends Ruth a passenger ticket and a message to meet him in the train's designated compartment.
-Believing the ticket is from Chick, Ruth goes there and begins screaming when she sees Bernardi.
-Chick hears her and breaks through the train car's locked door, but Bernardi escapes.
-As the doctor runs across an adjacent railroad track, he is struck by a passing train and killed.
+While Chic is away, Dr. Bernardi sends Ruth a passenger ticket and a message to meet him in the train's designated compartment.
+Believing the ticket is from Chic, Ruth goes there and begins screaming when she sees Bernardi.
+Chic has returned to the dress shop to discover from the saleslady about the ticket Ruth was sent.
+He rushes to the train, but the counterfeiter tries to stop him.
+He boards the rail car, hears Ruth screamin and breaks through the train car's locked door, but Bernardi escapes.
+As he runs across an adjacent railroad track, he is struck by a passing train and killed.
 Meanwhile, the dress shop clerk who sold clothes to Ruth becomes suspicious of the cash she used and takes it to the station master.
-Both Ruth and Chick are then taken into custody by government agents searching for criminals exchanging phony money.
+Both Ruth and Chic are then taken into custody by government agents (David Landau, Earle Foxe) searching for criminals exchanging phony money.
 Unfortunately, the investigators have no description of Bushy, but they believe Ruth might be his associate.
-To clear her, Chick goes with another agent to retrieve the hidden violin case.
+To clear her, Chic goes with one of the agents to retrieve the hidden violin case.
 The men are followed by Bushy, who shoots the agent and flees with the case.
-Chick chases and catches the crook.
-All is reconciled and Ruth has a bittersweet parting from Chick as she boards the train to Utah.
-The film ends with Chick and Scrap Iron walking together along a railroad track, away from Union Depot and back to their lives as hobos.
+Chic chases and catches the crook.
+All is reconciled and Ruth has a bittersweet parting from Chic as she boards the train to Utah.
+The film ends with Chic and Scrap Iron walking together along a railroad track, away from Union Depot and back to their lives as hobos.